-A member of a Minister's or Minister's of State exempt staff ceases to be so employed 30 calendar days after the Minister or the Minister of State ceases to be a Minister or a Minister of State of a given portfolio unless, within that 30-day period:
+A member of a minister's exempt staff ceases to be so employed 30 calendar days after the minister ceases to be a minister of a given portfolio unless, within that 30-day period:

-- the Minister or the Minister of State appoints that person to his or her new portfolio; - the person is appointed to the exempt staff of another Minister or Minister of State; or - if entitled, the person is appointed by the Public Service Commission to a position in the Public Service.
+- the minister appoints that person to his or her new portfolio; - the person is appointed to the exempt staff of another minister; or - if entitled, the person is appointed by the Public Service Commission of Canada to a position in the Public Service.

-3.2.2.1 Exempt staff who remain employed by the same Minister or Minister of State
+3.2.2.1 Exempt staff who remain employed by the same minister

-- When exempt staff remain in the employ of the same Minister or Minister of State, either in the original or a new portfolio, they do not receive severance pay, separation pay, or a salary extension for 30 calendar days because their employment does not terminate. - The Minister or the Minister of State may grant a salary increase for a promotion to a higher level of responsibility as defined in the Exempt Staff Position Structure (see Appendix A).
+▶ When exempt staff remain in the employ of the same minister, either in the original or a new portfolio, they do not receive severance pay, separation pay, or a salary extension for 30 calendar days because their employment does not terminate.

+- ▶ The minister may grant a salary increase for a promotion to a higher level of responsibility as defined in the Exempt Staff Position Structure (see Appendix A).
 Otherwise, the fact that there has been a change in Cabinet does not provide sufficient justification for salary increases for exempt staff.
-Therefore there should be no salary increases. - Cashing out accumulated annual leave credits is at the discretion of the Minister or the Minister of State and is to be done according to the applicable terms and conditions of employment.
+There should therefore be no salary increases. - ▶ The cashing out of accumulated annual leave credits is at the discretion of the minister and is to be done according to the applicable terms and conditions of employment.

-3.2.2.2 Exempt staff appointed by another Minister or Minister of State
+3.2.2.2 Exempt staff appointed by another minister

-If another Minister or Minister of State employs exempt staff within the 30 calendar days:
+If another minister employs exempt staff within the 30 calendar days:

-- they will continue to receive the same rate of pay if appointed to the same exempt staff position; - they may receive a salary increase only on promotion to a more senior exempt staff position (ref.
-Exempt Staff Position Structure, Appendix A); - they do not receive severance, separation pay or a salary extension for 30 calendar days because their employment does not terminate; and - cashing out accumulated annual leave credits is at the discretion of the Minister or the Minister of State.
-(Reference section 3.5.1).
+- they will continue to receive the same rate of pay if appointed to the same exempt staff position; - they may receive a salary increase only on promotion to a more senior exempt staff position (see Appendix A); - ▶ they do not receive severance pay, separation pay, or a salary extension for 30 calendar days because their employment does not terminate; and - ▶ the cashing out of accumulated annual leave credits is at the discretion of the minister (see section 3.5.1).

-3.2.2.3 If exempt staff do not find employment with any Minister or Minister of State within the 30 calendar days: (see also section 3.7)
+3.2.2.3 If exempt staff do not find employment with any minister within the 30 calendar days